nkarsaliya/ML_Project/News Data/Readme.md

 # News Data

-News data have been collected from New York Times web API and is vital to understand stock price patterns for Businesses in all major industries.
+News data has been collected from the New York Times web API and is vital to understand stock price patterns for businesses in all major industries.

-The news data include the following variables:
+The news data includes the following variables:

 1. Headline: Basic information about the news article​
 2. Date: Date that the article was published​